MA (Hons) LLB

 - Identification and Enforcement of Artistic Copyright

-Rachael is a lawyer, associated member of New Zealand Institute of Patent Attorneys (NZIPA) and member of Intellectual Property Society of Australia and New Zealand (IPSANZ).
-Rachael has 20 years’ experience in intellectual property and is a recognised expert for trade mark practice in New Zealand.
+Rachael is a lawyer, associated member of NZIPA (New Zealand Intellectual Property Attorneys) and member of IPSANZ (Intellectual Property Society of Australia and New Zealand).
+Rachael has over 20 years’ experience in intellectual property and is a recognised expert for trade mark practice in New Zealand.

-Over the years, Rachael has worked with many international and national companies in a range of different industries to put in place strategies to ensure establishment of a solid base of intellectual property rights and enforcement of those rights against third parties.
-This includes working at early stages with clients to establish effective brand architecture, capable of enforcement internationally.
+Rachael has worked with many international and national companies in a range of different industries to put in place strategies to ensure establishment of a solid base of intellectual property rights and enforcement of those rights against third parties.
+This includes working at early stages with clients to establish effective brand architecture, capable of trade mark registration and enforcement internationally.

-Rachael routinely works with companies to prepare and review IP aspects of licence and permitted user agreements for development and commercialisation of products and businesses internationally.
+Rachael routinely works with companies to prepare and review IP aspects of licence and permitted user agreements for development and commercialisation of products and businesses internationally, and has been recommended by World Trademark Review as an Individual for Prosecution and Strategy since 2020.